px3l/learnyounode/README.md

 #### MY FIRST I/O!

-Write a program that uses a single synchronous filesystem operation to read a file and print the number of newlines (\n) it contains to the console (stdout), similar to running cat file | wc -l.
+Write a program that uses a single synchronous filesystem operation to read a file and print the number of newlines (`\n`) it contains to the console (stdout), similar to running `cat file | wc -l`.

-The full path to the file to read will be provided as the first command-line argument (i.e., process.argv[2]).
+The full path to the file to read will be provided as the first command-line argument (i.e., `process.argv[2]`).
 You do not need to make your own test file.

 #### MY FIRST ASYNC I/O!

-Write a program that uses a single asynchronous filesystem operation to read a file and print the number of newlines it contains to the console (stdout), similar to running cat file | wc -l.
+Write a program that uses a single asynchronous filesystem operation to read a file and print the number of newlines it contains to the console (stdout), similar to running `cat file | wc -l`.

 The full path to the file to read will be provided as the first command-line argument.

 #### FILTERED LS

 Create a program that prints a list of files in a given directory, filtered by the extension of the files.
-You will be provided a directory name as the first argument to your program (e.g. '/path/to/dir/') and a file extension to filter by as the second argument.
+You will be provided a directory name as the first argument to your program (e.g. `'/path/to/dir/'`) and a file extension to filter by as the second argument.

 For example, if you get 'txt' as the second argument then you will need to filter the list to only files that end with .txt.
 Note that the second argument will not come prefixed with a '.'.